Jet Set Go!

 Jet Set Go! is a British musical comedy written by Jake Brunger and Pippa Cleary, with Brunger writing book and lyrics and Cleary writing music and lyrics.

-Production History
+Production history

 Jet Set Go! premiered at the 2008 Edinburgh Festival Fringe at George Square Theatre under the inaugural ‘Musicals at George Square’ season, directed by Luke Sheppard.
 The production subsequently transferred to Theatre 503 in London, where the run sold out in advance of opening night.

-The musical was revived in 2009 at Jermyn Street Theatre with a new cast including Mark Evans and Tim Driesen and a new design by Mike Lees.
-It ran for 3 sell-out weeks and received Time Out's Critics' Choice.

 Plot

 Jet Set Go! is about a transatlantic cabin crew and their two pilots who fly to New York and back.
 The musical follows their antics and adventures both on board the plane and as they take on Manhattan for a one-night stopover.
 The musical was inspired by Brunger staying in the same hotel in New York as the Virgin Atlantic cabin crew.